squizzdotcom/squizz-platform-api-java-library/README.md

 Each purchase order needs to be imported within a "Ecommerce Standards Document" that contains a record for each purchase order.
 Use the Ecommerce Standards library to easily create these documents and records.
 It is recommended to only import one purchase order at a time, since if an array of purchase orders is imported and one order failed to be procured, then no other orders in the list will be attempted to import.
+Read [https://www.squizz.com/docs/squizz/Platform-API.html#section961](https://www.squizz.com/docs/squizz/Platform-API.html#section961) for more documentation about the endpoint and its requirements.
 See the example below on how the call the Send and Procure Purchase order From Supplier endpoint.
 Note that a session must first be created in the API before calling the endpoint.